-How I Wholesale Houses Anytime, Anywhere – Working Just 10 Hours a Week
+How I Wholesale Houses Anytime, Anywhere—In Just 10 Hours a Week

 But hey, if you’re already thinking, ‘Yeah right, sure, sounds too good to be true…’ let me just say that I get that.
 I hear ya…

 I mean, even I struggled with believing anything like this was actually achievable – having an ultra successful investing business without investing an ultra amount of time.
-I remember so well how my first months in all this were filled with doubts, frustrations and traditional (but limiting) beliefs too – at first.
+I remember so well how my first months in all this were full of doubts, frustrations and limiting (but normal) beliefs too—at first.

-But not only did I not let myself give up, but all these things actually led me to discover a new path for wholesaling houses – one that most investors aren’t really dialed into yet.
-Turns out it’s a much easier path actually – and one that still makes me piles of money but with a fraction of the time and effort others have to put in.
+But thankfully, not only did I not let myself give up, but all these things actually ended up helping me discover a new and better approach to wholesaling houses—one that most investors I’ve met aren’t really dialed into yet.
+And, it turns out, it’s a much easier path actually—one that still makes me piles of money but with a fraction of the time and effort others have to put in.

-Would you like to hear my story?
-And how I’m able to make a full-time income wholesaling houses for quick cash with only a part time effort?
+In just a sec, I’m about to lay out for you my exact 3-step process for exactly why and how I’m able to enjoy a solid full-time income wholesaling houses for quick cash, with only a part time effort.

-This is unconventional and may rock a few boats.
+- This is very unconventional and may rock a few boats.

 Hey, I’m Justin Wilmot